 Practical Training for MSEE Students

 We encourage you to gain real-world electrical engineering experience by doing internships.
-International students must enroll in EE 298I, our department's Internship course, to have an internship.

 Note: EE 298I units do not count towards the number of units required to earn an MSEE degree.